How to send a WhatsApp to numbers that you do not have in the agenda, the simplest way: with a shortcut

 - Select the variable you created at the beginning (“number”), accept and mark “[Mensaje del usuario]”So the variable will be filled with the number you want to send WhatsApp messages to.
 Accept.

 - Now you have to create the floating window that will appear on your mobile to ask you to enter the unknown WhatsApp number.
 Give it a title, like “WhatsApp Message” and a description, like “Enter the number you want to send a WhatsApp message to.”
 Uncheck the “Show existing value” box and accept.
-Surely you have to give Macrodroid permission so that it can overlap with other apps.
+You probably have to give Macrodroid permission so that it can overlap other apps.

 - Now add the second action with the “+” of “Actions”, go to “Applications” and enter “Open website / GET HTTP”.